Fringe theories about the Shroud of Turin

 The Shroud of Turin is a length of linen cloth bearing the imprint of the image of a man, and is believed by some to be the burial shroud of Jesus.
-Despite conclusive scientific evidence that it is of medieval origin, multiple alternative theories about the origin of the shroud dating it to the time of Christ have been proposed.

-Although three radiocarbon dating tests performed in 1988 provided conclusive evidence of a date of 1260 to 1390 for the shroud, some researchers have challenged the dating based on various theories, including the provenance of the samples used for testing, biological or chemical contamination, incorrect assessment of carbon dating data, as well as other theories.
+Despite conclusive scientific evidence from three radiocarbon dating tests performed in 1988 which resulted in the shroud being dated to 1260–1390 AD, some researchers have challenged the dating based on various theories, including the provenance of the samples used for testing, biological or chemical contamination, incorrect assessment of carbon dating data, as well as other theories.
 However, the alternative theories challenging the radiocarbon dating have been disproved by scientists using actual shroud material, and are thus considered to be fringe theories.

 The Holy See received custody of the shroud in 1983, and as with other relics, makes no claims about its authenticity.
 After the 1988 round of tests, no further dating tests have been allowed.

 Overview

 The Shroud of Turin is a length of linen cloth bearing the negative image of a man who is alleged to be Jesus of Nazareth.
 The cloth itself is believed by some to be the burial shroud he was wrapped in when he was buried after his crucifixion.
 The origins of the shroud and its images are the subject of multiple fringe theories.
 Diverse arguments have been made in various publications claiming to prove that the cloth is the authentic burial shroud of Jesus, based on disciplines ranging from chemistry to biology and medical forensics to optical image analysis.

 In 1988, three radiocarbon dating tests dated a sample of the shroud as being from the Middle Ages, between the years 1260 and 1390.
-Some shroud researchers have challenged this dating, arguing in favor of fringe theories.
-However, all of the scientific hypotheses used to challenge the radiocarbon dating have been scientifically refuted, including the medieval repair hypothesis, the bio-contamination hypothesis and the carbon monoxide hypothesis.
-As the highly-respected journal Nature put it, writing about the radiocarbon dating: "These tests provide conclusive evidence that the linen of the Shroud of Turin is ."
+Some shroud researchers have challenged this dating.
+However, the scientific hypotheses used to challenge the radiocarbon dating have been scientifically refuted, e.g. the medieval repair hypothesis, the bio-contamination hypothesis and the carbon monoxide hypothesis.
+The highly respected journal Nature put it in 1989, when writing about the radiocarbon dating: "These tests provide conclusive evidence that the linen of the Shroud of Turin is mediaeval."
+However, an article published in the peer-reviewed academic journal Archaeometry concluded in 2019 that "...it is not possible to affirm that the 1988 radiocarbon dating offers 'conclusive evidence' that the calendar age range is accurate and representative of the whole cloth" without a new radiocarbon dating test that requires "an interdisciplinary research, a robust protocol".